This article is based on featured interview: (Storehouse Belfast Interview with Alan Carson)

-But..most of all, at Storehouse Belfast they want people to feel ‘at home’ in this space.
+But, most of all, at Storehouse Belfast they want people to feel ‘at home’ in this space.
 That is: less like a visitor/client, and more like someone who ‘belongs’.
 An insider, rather than an outsider.

-In interior design people will experience and absorb space often though the smallest of details.
+In an interior people will experience and absorb space often though the smallest of details.
 These may be sensed through environmental cues: the pile of the carpet, shininess of the glass, a fresh smell, how clean, how new.
 People notice if these things are absent, or present.
 But also the level, style, quality and choice of materials, colours, lighting and fittings.
 That is, if a space looks co-ordinated and well laid out – or not.

-To every space we bring our experience of every other space we have been.
+To every space we bring our experience of every other space we have ever been.
 We recognise the quality, level of comfort and/or shabbiness.
 And we respond accordingly.